Taking Care of Your Tent While Camping

 Whenever you are braving the great outdoors, selecting a good spot to pitch your camping tent is very important.
 You should look for a spot that is very flat, it should also be clear of trees and bushes or anything that can damage the tent.
 This will eliminate the possibility of the tent getting any holes in it.

 It may also be a good idea for you to use a footprint for your tent.
 A footprint is a cloth that is made specifically for the floor of your tent.
 You can purchase it before you start your trip; this is a very good way to prevent any damage to the floor of your tent, it acts as protection for the floor, therefore increasing the overall survival of the tent.
 Another great benefit of using a footprint is that it stops water from gathering under the tent floor.

-If you have a very colourful camping tent, or any other colour for that matter, to prevent it from fading, you should cover the tent with the rainfly; the special coating which covers the rainfly is more resistant to the sun’s rays.
-This not only protects it from fading, but it also protects it from harmful ultraviolet rays that may cause the tent material to degrade and become weak, therefore shortening the life span on the tent.
+If you have a very colorful camping tent, or any other color for that matter, to prevent it from fading, you should cover the tent with the rainfly; the special coating which covers the rainfly is more resistant to the sun’s rays.
+This not only protects it from fading, but it also protects it from harmful ultraviolet rays that may cause the tent material to degrade and become weak, therefore shortening the life span of the tent.

 You should always ensure that the inside of your tent is kept clean.
 Therefore, you should have a container on the outside that can hold anything that isn’t sanitary, for instance, dirty shoes or boots should be placed in it.
 This way unwanted mud or dust will stay on the outside of the camping tent.

 When packing away your tent, you should make sure that any unwanted items are thrown out.
 Packing away the tent with garbage in it may cause unwelcome pests to invade, giving you lots of work in the long run.
 It may also attract larger animals, based on the type of trash that it contains, the last thing you want is for a wild animal to destroy your tent just because it had a whiff of the chicken you had the night before!